 Our number one recommendation is Sublime Text 3.
 It’s a speedy, attractive, full-featured text editor for the Mac, Windows, and Linux.
 It costs $80, but there’s no official time limit to the trial period, so you can get to know the app before purchasing.
 It’s configurable, and a wide range of packages are available to add the specific features you need.

 Other text editors are also extremely capable and have their strengths, focuses, limitations, and interfaces.
-We’ll cover twelve of the best and help you find the one that’s perfect for your needs, preferences, and workflow.
+We’ll cover twelve of the best and help you find the perfect one for your needs, preferences, and workflow.

 A good text editor is one of my favorite tools.
 I have been using them for decades, first in DOS, then Windows, Linux, and now Mac.
 I often edit content for the web in a text editor, viewing the HTML markup directly.
 I can sometimes be quite fussy about the code that is used and how it is laid out.